pwnyy/Streamer.bot_Imports/pwnDeathCounter_Single/readme.md

 </details>

 ### Counter Increase, Decrease, Set Actions
-[justify]In the Counter Increase and Decrease action you have a Set Argument setting called `userInput`, with this you can define whether or not an input via command or somewhere else will be used.
+In the Counter Increase and Decrease action you have a Set Argument setting called `userInput`, with this you can define whether or not an input via command or somewhere else will be used.
 If userInput is set to True then it will check for the `rawInput` argument, by default.
-You can change which argument would be used as input in another action if needed. [/justify]
+You can change which argument would be used as input in another action if needed.

-[justify]The Counter Set action does not have the `userInput` option, as you'd always expect an input for this action.[/justify]
+The Counter Set action does not have the `userInput` option, as you'd always expect an input for this action.

-[justify]These actions have the following message output arguments which you can define:[/justify]
+These actions have the following message output arguments which you can define:
 | **Argument Name**           | **Value**          | **Description**                                                                                                  |
 |------------------------|--------------------|------------------------------------------------------------------------------------------------------------------|
 | nonValidInputMsg| string/text | Message if a userInput is not a valid input |